Jacksoor/serviette/docs/scripting/services.rst

 The network information service provides scripts with the ability to interact with the network they're running on.

-.. py:function:: NetworkInfo.GetUserInfo(id : string) -> {name: string, accountHandle: string, extra: object}
+.. py:function:: NetworkInfo.GetUserInfo(id : string) -> {name: string, extra: object}

    Looks up a user's information by their user ID.